tosyama/palan/HACKING.md

 *   PTR_REFERENCE - Variable to keep memory address.
 *   PTR_OWNERSHIP - Variable that has ownership of memory address.
 *   PTR_INDIRECT_ACCESS - Variable that indirect access memory. e.g.) array item.
+*   PTR_READONLY - The variable should not update or free.
+Mainly use for return value definition.
 *   PTR_CLONE - The parameter which need to be clone.

 The member *place* is data place of the variable stored.